 IF program: Provide a list of ALL PUBLICATIONS AND CONFERENCES that have resulted directly or indirectly from the use of this infrastructure during the last year.

-NIN / AMD program: Provide a list of ALL PUBLICATIONS AND CONFERENCES that have resulted directly or indirectly from this partnership project.
+NIN / PP programs: Provide a list of ALL PUBLICATIONS AND CONFERENCES that have resulted directly or indirectly from this partnership project.

 * * *